-Economic considerations help explain why individuals support some reforms, candidates, and parties while they oppose others.
+Economic considerations help explain why voters support some reforms, candidates, and parties while they oppose others.
 Previous work suggests that these preferences have both egoistic and sociotropic roots.
-We explore the relative importance of these factors and argue that sociotropic considerations reflect altruistic concerns for the poor.
-We design an experiment that details how a reform affects one's personal income, the average income in the country, and earnings of other individuals belonging to different income groups.
-This allows us to disentangle the egoistic and sociotropic origins of policy preferences.
-The results from a population-based sample of American citizens suggest that personal income changes are about twice as important as variation in average incomes.
-However, average income effects remain a significant driver of reform support irrespective of whether an individual personally gains or loses.
+We argue that sociotropic considerations reflect altruistic concerns for the poor and evaluate our argument by designing an experiment that details how a reform affects one's personal income, the average income in the country, and earnings of other individuals belonging to different income groups.
+The results from a large, population-based sample of American citizens suggest that changes in a country's average income are a significant driver of reform support irrespective of whether an individual personally gains or loses.
 This sensitivity seems to reflect pro-social concerns about the welfare of those that are worst off.

 Keywords: Redistribution, Economic Policy, Individual Preferences, Self-Interest, Sociotropic Concerns, Altruism, Reforms, Survey Experiment, Conjoint Design